1 person killed and 5 injured in downtown Seattle shooting

 The shooting was reported Wednesday afternoon near Fourth Avenue and Pine Street, near Westlake Park, police tweeted.

-Seattle Fire Department Chief Harold Scoggins said one person was dead and at least five people injured were taken to Harborview Medical Center, the chief said.
+Seattle Fire Department Chief Harold Scoggins said one person was dead and at least five people injured were taken to Harborview Medical Center.

+A 9-year-old boy and a 55-year-old woman were injured in the shooting, said David Cuerpo, a spokesman with the fire department.

+The child was in serious condition while the woman was in critical condition Wednesday.
+Three other men who were injured were in stable condition, Cuerpo said.

 The suspect appears to have been a "lone shooter," Seattle Police Department Chief Carmen Best told reporters.